-The challenge for marketers and brand managers is to keep the communications with potential customers frequent and engaging.
+The challenge for marketers and brand managers is to keep communications with potential customers frequent and engaging.
 Much of this challenge also involves finding where these potential customers are and which marketing channels to use to get in front of them.
-While generating sales are obviously a key objective, another huge goal is to simply gain their details; to add ?viewers? to your database so you can more easily continue to communicate and build relationships with them.
+While generating sales is obviously a key objective, another huge goal is to simply gain their details; to add viewers to your database so you can more easily continue to communicate and build relationships with them.

 Re-Marketing basically allows you to re-market or get your brand back in front of prospective customers who have previously visited your website or App.
-Remarketing facilitators basically track prospect customers once they have visited your website of App and ?follow? them as they move around the internet.
+Remarketing facilitators basically track prospective customers once they have visited your website or App and follow them as they move around the internet.

-Utilizing search result pages and websites which are part of Google?s Display Network, these facilitators then put display ads created by you in front of your prospective customers as they continue to browse the web.
-Some providers also use Facebook to display ads as well ? which can be useful if your target market are heavy Facebook users.
+Utilising search result pages and websites which are part of Google’s Display Network, these facilitators then put display ads created by you in front of your prospective customers as they continue to browse the web.
+Some providers also use Facebook to display ads as well which can be useful if your target market is heavy Facebook users.

 We use two main platforms when creating remarketing campaigns.
 The first is Google AdWords and the other is AdRoll.
 While they both use the same principles (to remarket based on visitors to your website or App), there are some key differences.

 Google AdWords charges by click, similar to regular Google AdWords campaigns.
 Remarketing on AdWords only targets websites and search pages that are part of the Google Network.
 You basically allocate a daily budget for clicks and the campaign will display ads until you reach your daily budget.
 You will need an AdWords account set up to create your remarketing campaign.
 Login or create your account here.